coralpeony/Professional_README_Generator_EDementieva/README.md

 ## Installation

 Use git clone to clone this project onto your local machine.
+To install necessary dependencies, run the following command: npm install

 ## Usage of the application: